mterczynski/softgames-technical-task/README.md

 ## Dev guide

 Each Pixi.js project is placed as an independent pixi application in a separate folder.
 Each Pixi.js application's entry point is index.ts file and each application has a settings.ts file in which app's properties can be adjusted to adjust the player's experience.
+Each tween should be added to globalTweenGroup (can be refactored).

 ## Credits